Crash (2004 film): Oscar controversy

 At the 78th Academy Awards, Crash won the Oscar for Best Picture, triumphing over the heavily favored Brokeback Mountain in what is considered as one of the most notable Oscars upsets.
-The film's use of moral quandary as a storytelling medium was widely reported as ironic, since many saw it as the "safe" alternative to Brokeback Mountain, which was about a gay relationship (the other nominees, Good Night and Good Luck, Capote and Munich were also tackling heavy subjects of McCarthyism, homosexuality and terrorism).
+After announcing the award, presenter Jack Nicholson was caught on camera mouthing the word "whoa" out of apparent surprise at the result.
+The film's use of moral quandary as a storytelling medium was widely reported as ironic since many saw it as the "safe" alternative to Brokeback Mountain, which is about a gay relationship (the other nominees, Good Night and Good Luck, Capote, and Munich also tackle heavy subjects of McCarthyism, homosexuality, and terrorism).
 Critic Kenneth Turan suggested that Crash benefited from homophobia among Academy members, some of whom openly voiced their discomfort with Brokeback Mountain due to its subject matter.
 After the Oscars telecast, critic Roger Ebert insisted in his column that the better film won the award.

-Film Comment magazine placed Crash first on its list of "Worst Winners of Best Picture Oscars", followed by Slumdog Millionaire at #2, and Chicago at #3.
+Film Comment magazine placed Crash first on its list of "Worst Winners of Best Picture Oscars", followed by Slumdog Millionaire at #2 and Chicago at #3.
 Similarly, a 2014 survey of film critics by The Atlantic identified the film's victory as among the most glaring mistakes made by the Academy Awards.
-In 2017, David Ehrlich and Eric Kohn of IndieWire ranked Crash as first in its list of "Best Picture Winners of the 21st Century, Ranked from Worst to Best."
+In 2017, David Ehrlich and Eric Kohn of IndieWire ranked Crash as the worst on its list of "Best Picture Winners of the 21st Century, Ranked from Worst to Best".

 In 2015, The Hollywood Reporter polled hundreds of Academy members, asking them to re-vote on past controversial decisions.
-For the 2006 Best Picture winner, Brokeback Mountain beat Crash and the other nominees.
+For the 2005 Best Picture winner, Brokeback Mountain beat Crash and the other nominees.